NuriddinovMA/Charm/README.md

 # Quick Start

 charm [-i ini_file] [-S stage]
-* [ini_file]: the path to ini-file contains all needed paramaters to simulate SVs, the ini-file description see in test.ini
+* [ini_file]: the path to ini-file contains all needed paramaters to simulate SVs: path to work directory, hic-file, uniq SV id, model paramaters and others, the ini-file description see in test.ini
 * [stage]: optitional, must be one from "pre+","SVs+","sim+","lift+","wt+","hic" (default "pre+")
   - "pre+" is default parameter, from hic-file with wild_type to hic-file with SVs.
   - Use "SVs+" when database with contact statistics are done, but the file with rearrangment description has not yet been created